 Brad Trivers has been the MLA for District 18 Rustico – Emerald since May 4, 2015.
 He chairs the Public Accounts Committee, and serves as the Official Opposition critic for Communities, Land & Environment, Finance, and Acadian and Francophone Affairs.
 He is also the Official Opposition Whip.

 Brad lives in New Glasgow with his two children (Annika and Alexander – born in 2006 and 2009 respectively) and wife (Karen Turner Trivers – ageless).
 Brad and Karen own and operate their own business – SunriseWeb.ca – where he is an information systems consultant, creates websites and does freelance WordPress development.
-Brad enjoys “playing” oldtimers hockey in North Rustico, is an active member of Central Queens United Church in Hunter River, coaches minor hockey and soccer, and is often seen performing at local ceilidhs and kitchen parties, and with the band Party Mix.
+Brad enjoys “playing” oldtimers hockey in North Rustico, is an active member of Central Queens United Church in Hunter River, coaches minor sports, and is often seen performing at local ceilidhs and kitchen parties, and with the band Party Mix.

 Trivers is not an Island name, but as my uncle says, it is “rivers” with a “T” in front – if the “T” was at the end it would be “riverst” (reversed) 🙂

 I was born in Perth, Ontario near Ottawa – as was my younger sister – and shortly after lived in Vegreville, Alberta and then Fort St. John, British Columbia.
 At the tender age of four my family moved to the north shore of Lake Huron on a farm in between the villages of Iron Bridge and Thessalon, where my Dad’s family hails from.